splunk/observability-content-contrib/integration-examples/splunk-otel-databricks/Splunk OpenTelemetry Collector Install.md

 ## Post-Installation

-### Modify the `httpforwarder` receiver configuration for  spark worker or controller

 To begin modify the OpenTelemetry agent yaml file, sections for:

 * extensions
 * receivers
 * exporters

-#### These sections need to have a semi-colon and a non-conflicting port such as 7070 appended to the endpoint value
+The extensions, receievers, and exporter sections need to have a semi-colon and a non-conflicting port such as 7070 appended to the endpoint value.

+### Modify the `httpforwarder` Receiver configuration section

 ##### Path: `extensions/http_forwarder/ingress/endpoint`